cfrg/draft-irtf-cfrg-aegis-aead/ADOPTERS.md

 # Early adopters of AEGIS

 AEGIS is specified in RFC 10032 and listed in OWASP ASVS and ETSI security-standard drafts.

 The Belgian Data Protection Authority recommends AEGIS-256.

-Adopters include Meta's Fizz TLS library, Google Cloud, OVHcloud's OverTheBox, Surfshark, and Turso, alongside the projects listed below.
+Adopters include Meta, Google Cloud, OVHcloud, Surfshark, Tigerbeetle and Turso, alongside the projects listed below.

 - [Early adopters of AEGIS](#early-adopters-of-aegis)
   - [Standards and recommendations](#standards-and-recommendations)